 Things are different on iOS 15–16 and iPadOS 15–16 with the Focus menu.
 In Settings –> Focus, anybody or any app authorized in the Allowed Notifications group will break through a focus such as Do Not Disturb.
 So you'll want to create a focus with no allowed contacts or apps for situations like watching a film in a theater.

 Another option for iOS 13–16 and iPadOS 13–16 is creating a custom shortcut that disables LED flash alerts whenever you need to.
-Start a new shortcut, name it something like "Toggle Flash Alerts," then add the "Set LED Flash" action.
+Start a new shortcut, name it "Toggle Flash Alerts," then add the "Set LED Flash" action.
 Now choose to turn flash alerts on, off, or toggle them.

 To make it a toggle, tap "Turn" in the action box and change it to "Toggle."